der Orgelist

 Over the years it became a personal relationship.
 Every Saturday evening she had to deliver the list of songs to be sung the next day, and she didn't ask the sexton any more, but went herself or invited der Orgelist to her place.

-At one of these opportunities she gave him a peck on the cheek.
 First time he shrunk back - even his sister had never kissed him - but after a time he enjoyed the idea and it became also his habit to answer her kiss, a bit hesitating ... but still.

 He loved these evenings.